 From this menu you can choose to show desktop icons or not and to show the taskbar or not.

-You can also tell BioniX Wallpaper Changer to stay on top and to always be on front of other windows opened.
+You can also tell BioniX Background Switcher to stay on top and to always be on front of other windows opened.
 Blank desktop will put a solid black wallpaper on your desktop.

 You have quick access to this functions from this Desktop menu or you can use the assigned key shortcuts.